How to really show up for someone who is grieving.

 3 – Offer help

-- get a gift certificate for coaching to help them move forward when they’re ready (subtle plug…see below)
+get a gift box or a gift certificate for coaching to help them move forward when they’re ready (subtle plug…see below)

 Grievers rarely follow-up with “call me if you need anything” because when the loss is fresh and heavy they often don’t know which way is up, let alone what they need.
 Start with a specific offer to help and be open to any other suggestions they might have for you.